DongzeHE/scpca-docs/docs/download_files.md

 If downloading a project that contains at least one CITE-seq library as an `AnnData` object (`hdf5` file), the quantified CITE-seq expression data is included as a separate file, `SCPCP000000_merged_adt.hdf5`.

-Every download includes summary report, `SCPCL000000_merged-summary-report.html`, which provides brief information about each library, including technology and sample diagnoses, as well as UMAP visualizations highlighting each library.
+Every download includes a summary report, `SCPCL000000_merged-summary-report.html`, which provides a a brief summary of the libraries included in the merged object.
+This includes a summary of the types of libraries (e.g., single-cell, single-nuclei, with CITE-seq) and sample diagnoses included in the object, as well as UMAP visualizations highlighting each library.

 Every download also includes the individual [QC report](#qc-report) and, if applicable, [cell type annotation reports](#cell-type-report) for each library included in the merged object.